 Once you have your white sauce add sharp cheddar and mozzarella off the heat.
 Stir until both cheeses are melted and well incorporated into the sauce.

 Combine the pasta with the cheese sauce and a little bit of pasta water, top the bolognese layer with the macaroni and cheese and sprinkle with more cheese on top.
 Bake.

-Baked mac and cheese vs stove top mac and cheese
+Baked mac and cheese vs stove top method

 Admittedly baked macaroni and cheese takes longer than the stove top method.
 So the question we are all asking.
 Do you have to bake mac and cheese?
 Is it worth the extra work?

 For my family the answer is always a big fat YES.

 That top crunchy layer makes all the difference.
 Those crunchy bits are the bits my kids fight over and what I secretly make macaroni and cheese for.

 One thing you have to remember when making baked macaroni cheese.
 You need more cheese sauce than a stove top version would require .
 Pasta will absorb liquid as it bakes leaving you with dry mac and cheese if you are not overdoing it on sauce.